eosioca/eos-bios/README.md

 [点击查看中文](./README-cn.md)

-`eos-bios` is a command-line tool for people who want to kickstart a blockchain using EOS.IO Software.
+`eos-bios` is a command-line tool for people who were not able to kickstart a blockchain using EOS.IO Software.

 It implements the following: